-You need to pick up the form from your accountant’s office.
+- You may pick up the form from your accountant’s office, or download them yourself.

-Eligible for CPP DIsability?
-You may also want to check this site www.canada.ca/en/services/benefits/public as you may qualify for CPP disability
+You may also want to check this site canada.ca/en/services/benefits as you may qualify for CPP disability.

 Disability tax credit not extended to those with mental illness

 Article by David Brannen, a former occupational therapist turned disability lawyer.
 He is the owner of Resolute Legal and the author of A Beginner's Guide to Disability Insurance Claims in Canada and the CPP Disability Claim Approval Blueprint.

 There are many Canadians with serious mental illness who, experts say, are missing out on benefits and tax breaks because too few doctors understand what constitutes a disability.